autonomousvision/sdfstudio/README.md

     <img width="800" alt="image" src="media/training-process.png">
 </p>

-Navigating to the link at the end of the terminal will load the webviewer.
+Navigating to the link at the end of the terminal will load the webviewer (developled by nerfstudio).
 If you are running on a remote machine, you will need to port forward the websocket port (defaults to 7007).
+With an RTX3090 GPU, it takes ~15 mins for 20K iterations but you can already see reasonable reconstruction results after 2K iterations in the webviewer.

 <p align="center">
     <img width="800" alt="image" src="media/viewer_screenshot.png">